nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous task list folder.<br>
 **Q**: How do I change the calendar to view a different month?<br>
 **A**: Enter a date in the text field and click enter.
 The calendar will be updated with the new view.
+**Q**: How do I undo changes made in a previous session?
+**A**: Unfortunately, command history is cleared upon exiting Task Manager.
+So, you won't be able to undo those changes.
+Sorry!

 ## 5. Command Summary